TykTechnologies/tyk-dashboard-docker/README.md

 Official Tyk Dashboard Docker Build
 ===================================

-This container only contains the Tyk Dashboard, the gateway and host manager are provided as seperate containers and need to be configured differently.
+This container only contains the Tyk Dashboard, the Tyk Gateway is provided as a seperate container and needs to be set up and running (with dashboard enabled) before it will work with this container.

 Quickstart
 ----------

-1. Ensure you have set up Redis, Mongo and Tyk Gateway
+1. Ensure you have set up Redis, Mongo and Tyk Gateway containers

-2. Run Tyk Dashboard One-Off Setup, you'll need to start the container with interactive access:

-	`docker run --name tyk_dashboard -p 3000:3000 --link tyk_redis:redis --link tyk_gateway:tyk_gateway --link tyk_mongo:mongo tykio/tyk-dashboard /bin/bash`

-3. There won;t be a prompt, just run the setup command, add a user, organisation, organisation slug and then kill the container:

-	`./tyk-analytics --neworg --newuser`

-4. Kill the container and remove it (either via CTRL-C or run the below in another shell)

-	`docker stop tyk_dashboard`
+2. Set up the docker instance IP as the dashboard hostname (in your /etc/hosts file or as a DNS):

+    127.0.0.1 dashboard.tyk.docker

-5. Run the dashboard
+3. Run the dashboard

-	`docker run -d --name tyk_dashboard -p 3000:3000 --link tyk_redis:redis --link tyk_gateway:tyk_gateway tykio/tyk-dashboard`
+	`docker run -d --name tyk_dashboard -p 3000:3000 --link tyk_redis:redis --link tyk_mongo:mongo--link tyk_gateway:tyk_gateway tykio/tyk-dashboard`

-6. You should now be able to access your Dashbaord at `http://127.0.0.1:3000/` (note for OSX users, replace 127.0.0.1 with whatever IP address your docker VM runs)
+4. You should now be able to access your Dashboard at `http://dashboard.tyk.docker:3000/` (note for OSX users, replace 127.0.0.1 with whatever IP address your docker VM runs)

-This setup assumes that all of the main dependencies are docker containers and makes it eay to link them using the `mongo` and `redis` internal names.
+5. Grab the bootstrap script from our tyk-dashboard github repo and run:

+    ./bootstrap.sh dashboard.tyk.docker

 To use an external configuration files, use the `-v` option to mount it over `/opt/tyk-dashboard/tyk_analytics.conf`